Giftbit/Lightrail-API-V2-Docs/docs/checkout.md

 <p class= "intro">The Checkout endpoint unifies payment allowing you to charge multiple sources, including credit cards, all within a single step.</p>

 Accepting multiple payment methods is complicated because it requires logic to ensure that each payment source is charged in the correct order, for the right amount, and with transactional consistency.
-The Checkout Endpoint calculates the subtotal, applies any relevant customer value (e.g. promotion, gift card), and charges the user's credit card, if applicable, all in a single request.
+The Checkout Endpoint calculates the subtotal, applies any relevant customer value (e.g. promotion, gift card), and charges the customer's credit card, if applicable, all in a single request.

 ### Where does the Checkout API fit in?